-- The CEO of a commodity pool operator in connection with a SEC and CFTC investigation relating to valuation of assets.
+- CEO of a commodity pool operator in connection with a SEC and CFTC investigation relating to valuation of assets.
 This representation concluded with no charges filed against the CEO.

-- The CEO of a mobile technologies company facing a criminal investigation relating to alleged securities fraud.
+- CEO of a mobile technologies company facing a criminal investigation relating to alleged securities fraud.
 This representation concluded with no charges filed against the CEO.

 - Traders in connection with LIBOR and ISDAFIX investigations.

-- An investment advisor facing an SEC insider trading investigation.
-This representation concluded with no charges filed.
+- Investment advisor facing an SEC insider trading investigation.

 Corporate Investigations and White-Collar Criminal Defense (2015, 2017)

-- JD, Seton Hall University School of Law, 2001
+- J.D., Seton Hall University School of Law, 2001

-- BA, Political Science, Florida State University, 1998
+- B.A., Political Science, Florida State University, 1998

 - New York